Private Pilot License

 Private Pilot Training Details

-During your Private Pilot Training you will learn about airspace, how an aircraft works, how to perform basic maneuvers, radio communications with Air Traffic Control, obviously takeoff procedures, and more importantly, how to land the aircraft, even in emergency situations.
+During your Private Pilot Training, you will learn about airspace, how an aircraft works, how to perform basic maneuvers, radio communications with Air Traffic Control, takeoff procedures -- and more importantly, how to land the aircraft, even in emergency situations.
 Like every successful pilot before you, it all begins with theoretical learning.
 Complete your ground school hours online or in a classroom setting with Academy of Aviation.

 Congratulations, you are officially a Private Pilot graduate!